tiepdotme/reangdeba.xyz/misc/me.markdown

 <br>
 a) I've been asked a few times if I am from China or Nepal or Bhutan.
 I'm glad that you're curious.
 <br>
 b) This helps me appreciate the diverse world we live in.
-I'm grateful. :smile:
+I'm grateful. 😃

 Here is my [bucket](/bucket/) list.
 [Here](/courses/) is a list of courses that I took at IIT Kanpur.
 I'm best reached by email.
 Please consider reading [communication](/communication/).
 I'm always open to interesting conversation and collaboration.
 If you are at IIT Kanpur and wish to meet up, coffee is on me.
 No questions asked. <span style="color: red">Let's have coffee?</span>☕